Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 In one example included in the lawsuit, Samuel Dewey, a senior adviser to Pack who has frequently tweeted praise for the president and criticism of Biden, asked the chief of Voice of America's Urdu service for detailed explanations of the network's coverage of the Black Lives Matter movement.
 Dewey asked why damage caused by rioting was not more heavily covered.
 According to the lawsuit, Dewey said, "[A]re there videos that contain some of the statements by Attorney General [William] Barr on these issues?"

-Barr has called Black Lives Matters protesters "fascistic" and driven by revolutionaries.
+Barr has called the tactics of Black Lives Matters protesters "fascistic" and described the group as driven by revolutionaries.

 The lawsuit alleges that Dewey's actions violate the statutory "firewall" intended to insulate Voice of America and other federally funded international broadcasters from political interference.
 The lawsuit, filed in the U.S. District Court for the District of Columbia, fleshes out several similar incidents, including ones previously reported by NPR.